surreydigitalservices/locate-api/README.md

             }
         }

-* Vcard.
+#### Vcard

 Using the query parameter format, and the value vcard will return the following structure - overriding the above.

         {
             "extended-address":"1 Sovereign Place",